-Dependent child-Your child up to age 26 is a covered dependent if he or she is your natural, adopted, foster or step-child.
-Your child may also be a dependent if the Plan has received a Qualified Medical Child Support Order which requires you to provide health coverage to your child.
+dependent child-Your child up to age 26 is a covered dependent if he or she is your natural, adopted, foster or stepchild.
+Your child may also be your dependent if the Plan receives a Qualified Medical Support Order which requires you to provide health coverage to the child.

-Dependent spouse-Your husband or wife is a covered dependent if you are legally married.
-The Plan will recognize your common law marriage if the state where you live considers you married.
+dependent spouse-Your husband or wife is a covered dependent if you are legally married.
+The Plan will recognize your common law marriage, if the state where you live considers you married.
 If you get a divorce, your spouse is no longer eligible for coverage.